Experienced Expungement Lawyers

-- You do not have any felony convictions on your record.
+- You do not have a felony conviction on your record.

 Motion to Expunge

-- You have not been convicted of a crime of violence
+- You have not been convicted of a felony

-- You have waited 5 years (misdemeanor) or 10 years from the completion of the sentence (felony).
+- You have waited ten (10) years since the completion of your last misdemeanor sentence

 Recognizing that criminal records can impact employment opportunities, higher education, government assistance, and housing, motions to seal and expunge were created by the Rhode Island Legislature as a way to give those with criminal records a second chance.
 Let our legal team help you get your second chance!

-Schedule an Initial Consultation with An RI Expungement Lawyer Today
+Schedule an Initial Consultation with a RI Expungement Lawyer Today

 The skilled Rhode Island expungement attorneys at Abilheira Law, LLC, can help you achieve your second chance.
 If you believe you may fit into either of these categories, call our firm today and we can evaluate your specific case.
 If you are eligible for sealing or expungement, we can begin by filing a motion on your behalf and appearing in court to argue your case.
 With your criminal history sealed or expunged, you can start a new chapter in your life without the burden of a criminal record.